ghc-proposals/ghc-proposals/proposals/0000-updated-partial-type-sigs.rst

      output.

 2. Outside of patterns, treat an unbound identifier beginning with an underscore as a named wildcard.
 A named wildcard induces GHC to print an error with the wildcard's type and a suggested value.
+This behavior is controlled by the ``-XNamedWildCards`` extension.

    - In a type signature, a named wildcard behaves much as one does today, though its kind will be printed in the diagnostic along with the other information.
 Just like today, a suggestion will be included